r-terada/ja_bert_finetuning/README.md

 |nlp-waseda/roberta-base-japanese|0.7290|0.9474|524.0580|
 |izumi-lab/electra-base-japanese-discriminator|0.5484|0.8969|370.3680|

+※ nlp-waseda/roberta do NOT use model subword-tokenizer to tokenize because it performe better tokenize tokens only with Jumanpp...

-※ it should be higher than ~0.8 with f1, there may be bugs in my training script... cf.) using train_bio_pl.py, which is derived from https://github.com/stockmarkteam/bert-book/blob/master/Chapter8.ipynb, tohoku-large-bert accomplish f1=0.86
+※ it should be higher than ~0.8 with f1, there may be bugs in my training script... (maybe around subword-alignment) cf.) using stockmark_ner/train_bio_pl.py, which is derived from https://github.com/stockmarkteam/bert-book/blob/master/Chapter8.ipynb, tohoku-large-bert accomplish f1=0.86